Lompoc neon Signs

 216 East Ocean Avenue

-Upholding this nation’s tradition of the neon roadside motel, the Star Motel has not one – but two – signs to attract customers.
+Upholding this nation’s tradition of the neon roadside motel, the Star Motel has not one – but two.
 This throwback to the good old days of Route 66 has drawn attention from artists like Elizabeth Hack for years for its simplicity and nostalgia.
 She once said, “When the [signs] get a little rusty there’s a poetic resonance.”
 And she’s right – there is a certain romance that comes from taking a peek at the past in a place where it has met with the present.

 Courtesy of Lompoc Vision